 Jacqui’s Impromptu Fight

 When we arrived at the gym, it was still quite early and they were just setting everything up, so we headed to a room at the back to relax.
-Those who had come to watch cracked open a few beers and got started early, including Jacqui.
-During that time, Gaichon, a Thai guy who was Tu’s opponent, walked in and said in Thai ‘her opponent has arrived already’, pointing at Jacqui.
+Those who’d come to watch cracked open a few beers and got started early, including Jacqui.
+During that time, Gaichon, Tu’s opponent, walked in and said in Thai “her opponent has arrived already”, pointing at Jacqui.
 No one else had noticed, so I looked around to see another Thai girl, who wasn’t Nong Ning.
 I knew that there were no other female bouts on the card, so it could only have been Jacqui’s opponent.
-Neither Master Toddy or Jacqui had been informed that she had a match, so to our knowledge, she wasn’t fighting.
+Neither the gym nor Jacqui had been informed that she had a match, so to our knowledge, she wasn’t fighting.
 This meant that she hadn’t prepared.
 The previous day, she had done two training sessions and gone out that night, and she hadn’t brought any gear with her.
 I calmly let Jacqui know that she did, in fact, have a fight, and that she didn’t have to take it, although if she did, she could borrow my clothes.
 Of course, she rose to the occasion and wanted to grab the opportunity with both hands.

-It all happened very quickly for Jacqui, as the time between her finding out about her fight and getting out of the ring afterwards was less than two hours.
+It all happened very quickly for Jacqui, and the time between her finding out about her fight and getting out of the ring afterwards was less than two hours.
 She dominated the fight from the first bell, and by halfway through the second round, had reduced her opponent to tears.
 The referee stopped the fight there.

 The very first thing that she threw at me was a right head kick, and they kept coming.
 That was new for me.
 I don’t know if I was thrown off by that, but I didn’t seem myself for the entirety of this fight.
 Things just weren’t coming to me as they usually would, as if I had some kind of mental block that was stopping my body from doing everything that it had been trained to do.
 It was almost like having my first fight all over again.
 Instead of stepping off, moving and countering, I planted myself in front of her.
 Instead of clamping down, turning and kneeing in the clinch, I just clung on.
 I almost felt lost.
 What the fuck was happening?
 This is something you expect to experience in your first fights, so I couldn’t understand why I was experiencing it at that point.
 The fight went the full five rounds and although I realised what was happening to me early on, I wasn’t able to pull it out before the end of the fight, which meant that Nong Ning won by decision.

-What happens from here
+What Happens from Here

-My follow-up post, ‘Letting Go but Staying in Control: How Mental Training Enhanced my Confidence‘.
+Letting Go but Staying in Control: How Mental Training Enhanced my Confidence